 What services does it offer?

-Many sober homes do not provide treatments for your addiction but do offer support services.
+Many sober living homes in California do not provide treatments for your addiction but do offer support services.
 Sober living homes are categorized into levels based on the type, support, and services by the National Alliance for Recovery Residences (NARR).

 If the level is higher, more service and support is provided in that facility.
 NARR specified that all the levels work well; however, the level of support should be equal to the level of need.
 You can ask about services like recreational activities, peer counseling, assistance finding employment, educational groups, and connection to significant community and clinical resources.
 Ask to see residents calendar that has a list of all the activities.